Keeping Faith (also known as Un Bore Mercher) is back for another series after THAT dramatic cliffhanger ending.

 When is Keeping Faith series 2 on TV?

-For fans outside Wales, Keeping Faith series two will arrive on BBC1 in summer 2019.
+For fans outside Wales after the English-speaking version, Keeping Faith series two will arrive on BBC1 in summer 2019.
 An exact air date has yet to be confirmed.

 What will happen in Keeping Faith series two?

 Series two rejoins lawyer, wife and mother Faith Howells (Eve Myles) as she attempts to pick up the pieces of her life and marriage, following (spoiler alert for series one!) the sudden reappearance of her husband Evan.

 At the BFI and Radio Times TV Festival, Myles revealed that when she read about Evan turning up in the series one script, she lobbed it across the room.
 “I was sitting at the island in the kitchen and I got to the end and I just went, ‘No. Way,” she said.
 “I threw the script and [Bradley] went, ‘Shall I read it?’ and I went, ‘No, not yet.’”

 The last time we saw her character Faith, she was desperately trying to find out the truth about what had happened to him, as well as holding together her fractured family.

 In series two, we’ll be seeing a “lot more” of Evan as we find out where he disappeared to.
 Read more about Evan’s role in series two here.